quantumgardener/qg.blog/content/colophon.md

 ---
-aliases: Creditss
+aliases:
+  - Colophon
 tags:
+  - class/slash-page
 datetime: 2024-12-27T13:36:51
 updated: 2025-01-02T08:12:26
-title:
+title: Colophon
+description: A page describing how this site is made.
 ---
-Notes and links made in [[Obsidian]].
+Notes and links are created in [[Obsidian]].

 Published using [[Quartz 4]] and served from [Cloudflare](https://www.cloudflare.com/).